 Stream 3 - Development and dissemination of innovative economics teaching methods in universities arising from the lockdown.

+The Society will consider funding requests for multiple PhD students or early career economists within the department/school.
 The Society will also consider funding requests from heads of department/school for research activities of other academics (e.g. from non-ECR assistant professors, associate professors and professors), but these proposals will be assigned a lower priority than those above.